DamianJM/T-REX/README.md

 # Installation

 A pre-compiled binary for windows has been provided.
 Simply download to a location of your choosing and create a shortcut pointing to the executable.
+Alternatively you may run the code directly following the installation of PyQT5 (PyQt5==5.15.9), Pandas (pandas==1.5.3), ete3toolkit (ete3==3.1.2), and pillow (pillow==10.2.0).

 # USAGE